 Inspiration is everywhere at Viceroy Santa Monica, starting with the very first sight that greets you: a mural on our eight-story façade.
 This is your entrée to our evocative world, where quiet moments are found under the shade of palm trees, yet imagination is continually awakened by bold design and thought-provoking art.
 Keep your eyes open, and we’ll keep your senses piqued.
-Throughout the hotel, we’ve collaborated with local artists to create breathtaking murals, digitally augmented paintings, and much more, all of which reflect our vibrant soul and the creative community that surrounds us.
+Throughout the hotel, we’ve collaborated with local artists to create breathtaking murals, digitally augmented paintings, original aerial photography and much more, all of which reflect our vibrant soul and the creative community that surrounds us.
 It’s all part of Viceroy’s A Canvas For Discovery initiative, which puts original, site-specific works created by innovative artists at the forefront of our hotels to welcome you and guide your journey.

 Viceroy Santa Monica Reimagined

 Inspired by infinite ocean horizons and sandy, west coast shorelines, Erin Miller Wray’s “Endless” embodies its name with mid-century modern shapes, colors and clean lines.
 This bold, youthful and eclectic piece was inspired by the rich history of Santa Monica and was designed to celebrate the beauty of the past while connecting us to the excitement of our evolving future.